LounesMD/ReinforcementLearning/README.md

 5. How important it is to be able to know the new state of the agent after doing an action ?
 (Check this [article](https://www.aaai.org/Papers/ICAPS/2004/ICAPS04-041.pdf))

+6. Let's say we want to train a robot to develop a policy that prevents it from falling when pushed into a wall.
+If we use a traditional reinforcement learning algorithm and consistently apply the same or similar force vectors during training, the robot will likely learn a single policy, such as using its right arm.
+How can we introduce diversity in the training data to encourage the robot to develop a variety of different policies, such as using its left arm, knees, or both arms, given the same initial state?
+Additionally, what does it mean when "two policies are similar" and how can we detect when the robot uses the same action, such as using its right arm, with different angles?

 ### Answers
 1. I have done such an implementation for the mountain car problem, and the performance is the same.
 I asked this question before I realized that you can discretize your environment if you use a classic Q-Learning tabular method.

+6. One solution to achieve a diverse set of policies is to use Quality-Diversity (QD) algorithms (check this [website](https://quality-diversity.github.io/) from Antoine Cully, Jean-Baptiste Mouret and Stephane Doncieux).
+To measure the similarity between two policies, we can represent them as vectors or use a spatial representation, and calculate the difference between these two vectors.